ledermann/docker-rails/README.md

 If you are already a Docker Cloud user, you can deploy the whole stack with one click:

 [![Deploy to Docker Cloud](https://files.cloud.docker.com/images/deploy-to-dockercloud.svg)](https://cloud.docker.com/stack/deploy/?repo=https://github.com/ledermann/docker-rails)

+## Domain setup and SSL encryption with Let's Encrypt

+The app container is ready to host with [nginx proxy](https://github.com/jwilder/nginx-proxy) and [letsencrypt-nginx-proxy-companion](https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion).
+See [docker-cloud.yml](/docker-cloud.yml) for example setup.